lit/lit.dev/packages/lit-dev-content/site/articles/article/lit-for-polymer-users.md

 This last item is the most problematic.
 Components fire change events for any change to a property, and each change event is handled synchronously.
 Widespread use of two-way binding across an entire application can make it hard to reason about data flow and the order in which components update themselves.

 Ideally an event is a discrete signal sent to communicate an explicit change that isn't otherwise easily observable.
-Sending an event as a side-effect of setting a property as Polymer makes the communication potentially redundant and implicit.
+Sending an event as a side-effect of setting a property—as Polymer does—makes the communication potentially redundant and implicit.
 This implicit behavior, in particular, can make data flow hard to understand.

-To summarize the [Custom Element Best Practices](https://web.dev/custom-elements-best-practices/#events) guidelines, a component should* fire events:
+To summarize the [Custom Element Best Practices](https://web.dev/custom-elements-best-practices/#events) guidelines, a component **should** fire events:

 *   When the state of the element changes as a result of user interaction—like clicking a button or editing a text field inside the component.

 *   When something internal changes inside the component—like a timer going off or an animation completing.

 Ideally, a component should fire _semantic_ events, which describe what changed rather than letting low-level UI events bubble out.
 For example, a form that lets the user update profile data might fire a `profile-updated` event when the user clicks the **Done** button.
 The `profile-updated` event is relevant to the parent: the click event isn't.